-Join Us For the 14th Annual Gender Odyssey Conference!
+Join Us For the 16th Annual Gender Odyssey Conference in 2017!

 Our successful track record of continuous growth and innovative programming has inspired a very high attendee return rate as well as a solid reputation for thought-provoking, quality workshops.

 Gender Odyssey is open to all.
 Anyone may attend regardless of gender identity or gender expression.
-We embrace the presence and participation of our families, partners and allies.
-We encourage the attendance of those who serve this community to expand their knowledge and understanding of gender non-conformity and transgender issues.
+We embrace the presence and participation of our families, partners, and allies.
+We encourage the attendance of those who serve this community to expand their knowledge and understanding of gender diversity and transgender issues.

 We want to help make sure that everyone who wants to be here, can be.

-Accessibility and Scholarships: There are a number of ways we work to enable accessibility, from ensuring that the conference venues are wheelchair accessible to coming up with creative ways to keep costs down.
-Learn more about available Scholarships »
+Accessibility and Scholarships: There are a number of ways in which we work to enable accessibility, from ensuring that the conference venues are wheelchair accessible to coming up with creative ways to keep costs down.
+Learn more about available scholarships.

 Past Keynote Speakers